 Graeme gave up the corporate world 6 years ago to work full time in the outdoor industry – and loves it.
 As an ex elite racing cyclist he has always been passionate about the outdoors and now, as a qualified ML, gets great satisfaction supporting the DofE and from leading young people in the outdoors, developing their skills and competencies within the DofE framework.
 When not working on DofE, Graeme also spend much of his time taking charity expeditions both trekking and biking in and around the UK, Europe and beyond!

-Ian’s enthusiasm for the outdoors started early, encouraged by his keen fell-running dad to explore the mountains and compete in orienteering events.
-The benefits of exploring and embracing challenges in the outdoors have stayed with Ian throughout, so it was a natural decision for him to change from a career in the design industry to pursue one in the outdoors.
 As a qualified mountain leader, cycle leader and expedition leader, Ian has been privileged to lead and support many inspirational people on charity challenge events and expeditions in the UK and abroad.
 Some of his highlights include leading trekking groups in Nepal and on Kilimanjaro as well as experiencing and learning from remote communities in Ecuador and the Indian Himalaya during school expeditions.
 Most recently he has become a keen cyclist, leading and managing events in the UK and Europe.
-As a Duke of Edinburgh trainer and assessor Ian’s focus is on encouraging and challenging students to stretch their comfort zones and he enjoys seeing students reflect on their achievements and realise what they’re capable of.
+As a Duke of Edinburgh’s Award trainer and assessor Ian’s focus is on encouraging and challenging students to stretch their comfort zones and he enjoys seeing students reflect on their achievements and realise what they’re capable of.

 Jess loves all aspects of the outdoors; mountaineering, climbing, surfing and more!
 She has a degree in Outdoor Education and loves to travel, which has taken her all over the world – including climbing in Madagascar, trekking in Nepal and Morocco and canoeing in Sweden.
 When Jess isn’t doing DofE work she can be found taking young people out with autism, and other additional needs, climbing, paddling, gorge walking and coasteering, as well as leading overseas expedition.
 She loves to give everyone the opportunity to try something new.